 5.7.1 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.

 5.7.2 For applicants who are living overseas, or who have lived overseas previously, the applicant will be required to provide additional information about their suitability from the country (or countries) in which they have lived.
-The School's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous five years.
+The School's policy is to request such information in relation to each overseas country in which the applicant has lived for a period of three months or more in the previous ten years.

 5.7.3 When requesting such information the School has regard to relevant government guidance and will therefore always require the applicant to apply for a formal check from the country in question ie a criminal records check (or equivalent) or a certificate of good conduct.